NAIRRProgram/nairr/docs/source/resource_guides/resource_estimation.rst

 3. **Note throughput carefully** to understand your program’s computational behavior.

-4. **Decide concurrency** — how many jobs will run in parallel.
+4. **Decide concurrency** how many jobs will run in parallel.

-5. **Convert to GPU-hours, core-hours, or node-hours**, then map to SUs for your target resource.
+5. **Convert to GPU-hours, core-hours, or node-hours**, using the table below.

-6. **Add a 20–30% overhead** for retries, queue variability, and profiling.
+6. **Add an overhead** for retries, queue variability, and profiling.

 7. **Map to SUs** resource estimates based on your resource results.